defaultxr/xr-abstractions/README.md

 * make an "examples" folder full of better examples instead of cramming as many abstractions as possible into crappy "demos"
 * rename `scroll~` to something more descriptive
 * finish `tb303~` (add accent function, perhaps improve GUI further) and `hoover~`
+* finish writing help files for all abstractions

 Here are some things i'd like to be able to do, but can't (due to either bugs/missing features in Pure Data, or just my lack of knowledge):